imvetri/state-reducer-viewer/README.md

 # state-reducer-viewer

 Renders a tree of state, reducers/new states.
 Used in UI-Editor project.
+[Sample Demo](https://imvetri.github.io/state-reducer-viewer/)
 ## Usage

     npm install "state-editor-viewer"